vanilla-punches/vanilla-punches/README.md

 ## 🌻Hi!
+I'm Ian.
 Nice to see you.

 #### **Welcome to my page!**
-#### **This is Ian.
-Here is who I am:**
+#### **Here is who I am:**
 - 🎂Born in Seoul & live in Toronto
 - 📖I'm studying Mathematical Finance at University of Toronto
 - ❤️I love food, music, fashion, travelling, movies, paintings
 - 🏃‍♂️I play football, baseball, hockey, basketball, boxing, tennis, golf
 - 😃I support Liverpool FC, Boston Redsox, New York Rangers

+I like to share ideas.
+I like to explore the world.
+If you want to talk and like ice cream 🍨, feel free to reach me out.

 #### **Interests:**
-Statistical Analysis, Quantitative Analysis, Risk Management, Extreme Values, Machine Learning, Big Data
+Statistical Analysis, Quantitative Analysis, Finance, Risk Management, Extreme Values, Machine Learning, Big Data

 #### LANGUAGES